lukedeery446/PwC-LangStack-Workshop/README.md

 Team:
 We were really happy with the numbers.
 It's unfortunate how many issues popped up during setup.
 Also, from our side, some sections definitely could've been shortened.

+## LANGGRAPH ANSWERS RELEASED
+- View the LangGraph_With_Exercises.ipynb

 ## Kevin (LangGraph)
 - The live coding sections overran terribly - sorry about that!
 - **A corrected, completed LangGraph notebook** should be in this repo: **"LangGraph_Student_Version.ipynb"** has been updated